python-trio/trio/docs/source/design.rst

 (even if this might mean sacrificing a few percentage points of speed in the average case).

-Similarly, when there's a conflict, we care more about (for example) 99th percentile latencies than we do about raw throughput, because insufficient throughput – if it's consistent! – can often be budgeted for and handled with horizontal scaling, but once you lose latency it's gone forever, and latency spikes can easily cross over to become a correctness issue (e.g., an RPC server that responds slowly enough to trigger timeouts is effectively non-functional).
+Similarly, when there's a conflict, we care more about 99th percentile latencies than we do about raw throughput, because insufficient throughput – if it's consistent! – can often be budgeted for and handled with horizontal scaling, but once you lose latency it's gone forever, and latency spikes can easily cross over to become a correctness issue (e.g., an RPC server that responds slowly enough to trigger timeouts is effectively non-functional).
 Again, of course, this doesn't mean we don't care about throughput – but sometimes engineering requires making trade-offs, especially for early-stage projects that haven't had time to optimize for all use cases yet.